kolide/fleet/docs/infrastructure/configuring-the-fleet-binary.md

 ##### `conn_max_lifetime`

-Maximum amount of time a connection may be reused.
+Maximum amount of time, in seconds, a connection may be reused.

 - Default value: 0
 - Environment variable: `KOLIDE_MYSQL_CONN_MAX_LIFETIME`